 Unusual Options Activity Insight: UP Fintech Holding

-Shares of UP Fintech Holding (NASDAQ:TIGR) saw some unusual options activity on Tuesday.
-Following the unusual option alert, the stock price moved up to $17.84.
+UP Fintech Holding (NASDAQ:TIGR) shares experienced unusual options activity on Thursday.
+The stock price moved down to $18.15 following the option alert.

 - Sentiment: BEARISH